TrafficGuard/typedai/frontend/DOCS.md

 8.  **Prefer DAMP over DRY (TestBed Setup):**
     *   `TestBed.configureTestingModule` can become repetitive.
 Extract common declarations/providers/imports into a shared `beforeEach` setup function *within the `describe` block*.
 However, if a specific test needs a unique provider setup (e.g., a service mock returning an error), define that specific provider override *within the `it` block's `TestBed` configuration* or just before component creation, rather than adding complexity/logic to the shared `beforeEach`.
 Clarity for the specific test scenario trumps absolute DRYness in `TestBed` config.

+# Code Styles

+Do not use the disabled attribute with a reactive form directive.
+If you set disabled to true when you set up this control in your component class, the disabled attribute will actually be set in the DOM for you.
+We recommend using this approach to avoid 'changed after checked' errors.

+Example:
+// Specify the `disabled` property at control creation time: form = new FormGroup({
+first: new FormControl({value: 'Nancy', disabled: true}, Validators.required),
+last: new FormControl('Drew', Validators.required)
+});

+// Controls can also be enabled/disabled after creation: form.get('first')?.enable();
+form.get('last')?.disable();